the-colony/rsrf/README.md

 # Really Simple Receipt Format (RSRF)

-*`Please note that this is a draft and will not be finalized until the first user is in action.`*
+*`Please note that this is a draft.
+This will not be titled a final spec until the first user is in action.`*

 RSRF is an easy to use format for electronic receipts.
 It was crated to encourage and facilitate the creation of electronic receipts.

-Here's an example RSRF receipt
+#Example receipt

 ```
 {
+  "version": "1",
   "receiptID": "123-456-789",
   "sellerID": "987-654-321",
   "sellerSSN": "091179-4829",